 The daily schedule varies with the grade level of the students.
 Special classes such as music, physical education, and art are scheduled within these times.
 Other activities will be held after regular school hours.
-Those students who participate in afterschool programs will be required to bring a note, signed by their parent or guardian, giving them permission to stay after school.
+Those students who participate in afterschool programs will be required to bring a note, signed by their parent or guardian, giving them permission to stay after school or an email to the secretary.